Primong/Badminton-Players-Management-System/README.md

 5. [Instructions for running the program](#instructions-for-running-the-program)

 # l.
 Project Overview
-The Badminton Player Management System is a console-based application designed to help manage and maintain a list of badminton players.
-This system allows administrators to add, view, update, delete, and search for players based on unique identifiers.
-It also includes a feature to display gender statistics, showing the number of male and female players in the system.
-The system is designed to be user-friendly, offering a simple menu interface to perform various actions related to player data management.
+The Badminton Player Management System is a Python-based application designed to streamline the management of players, tournaments, and matches in the sport of badminton.
+This system allows users to easily add, view, and update information related to players, tournaments, and matches, providing a comprehensive solution for managing badminton events and player statistics.

 # ll.
 Features
 Add a Player

 View All Players

-Search for a Player
+Add Tournament

+View Tournaments

+Add Match

+View Matches

 Update Player Information

 Delete a Player

 Display Gender Statistics

-Exit the System

 # lll.
 Explanation of how Python concepts, libraries, etc. were applied
 ### Object-Oriented Programming (OOP)